+Project Number 16-IGA-18

+Service Area North

 Location Glenview, IL

+Engineering Consultant Not Applicable

+Engineering Contractor Not Applicable 2 Maria

+Estimated Construction Cost \$1,000,000

 Contract Award Date May 2022

+Substantial Completion Date December 2022

-The project includes the creation of floodwalls, berms, and additional storage along the West Fork of the North Branch of the Chicago River.
-This project is located in the North Branch of the Chicago
+Project Description The project includes the creation of floodwalls, berms, and additional storage along the West Fork of the North Branch of the Chicago River.
+This project is located in the North Branch of the Chicago River Watershed.

-River Watershed.

-Project Justification This project will reduce flooding by preventing the West Fork of the North Branch of the Chicago

-River from backing up into local sewers and divert storm water to new relief storm sewers.
+Project Justification This project will reduce flooding by preventing the West Fork of the North Branch of the Chicago River from backing up into local sewers and divert storm water to new relief storm sewers.

+Project Status Negotiation / Evaluation

-Pilot Study for Investigating Technology to Address Basement Backups, CSA flood protection alternatives.
+Pilot Study for Investigating Technology to Address Basement Backups, CSA

+Project Number 16-IGA-20 I I THE REPORT OF THE PROPERTY

+Service Area Calumet

+Location Chicago, IL

+Engineering Consultant Not Applicable

+Engineering Contractor Not Applicable

+Estimated Construction Cost \$400,000

+Contract Award Date June 2019

+Substantial Completion Date December 2022

+Project Description This project partners the District and the City of Chicago, through its Departments of Water Management and Transportation, to conduct a pilot study to evaluate potential runoff reduction and flood protection alternatives.
 The City will draft the Intergovernmental Agreement.

-This project partners the District and the City of Chicago, through its Departments of Water Project Description Management and Transportation, to conduct a pilot study to evaluate potential runoff reduction and responsible for design, construction, operation, and maintenance pertaining to this project.
-The District provides funding assistance.
-The results of the pilot study will provide valuable information for consideration in future efforts to address flooding in the region.
+Project Justification responsible for design, construction, operation, an g Agreement with the City of Chicago, which is ad maintenance pertaining to this project.
+The District pilot study will provide valuable information for in the region.